 Available courses

 Amanda Cooksy, Fire and EMS burn educator for the Burn and Reconstructive Centers of America, will teach the lecture with a focus on the first 24 hours of treatment after a burn or wound work-related injury.
-This is a closed Emergency Burn Care lecture for staff at the Irving (TX) Fire Department.
+This is a closed Emergency Burn Care lecture for staff at the Watauga (TX) Fire Department.

 At the conclusion of this virtual course, attendees will be able to: